Introduction

 Red scar at different stages

-After 2 months: It is normal for a scar to retain a reddish hue at this stage, but it is important to protect it from the sun and apply appropriate care.
+After 2 months: It is normal for a scar to retain a reddish tint at this stage, but it is important to protect it from the sun and apply appropriate care.

-After 3 months: Redness begins to decrease, although some scars remain visible longer depending on skin type and the depth of the wound.
+After 3 months: Redness begins to fade, although some scars remain visible longer depending on skin type and wound depth.

 Swollen and red scar: A swollen scar may indicate a hypertrophic or keloid scarring process.
 These scars require special attention and sometimes specific treatments, such as silicone-based creams or corticosteroid injections.